hanaa-mohamed/cpprelude/docs/hash_array.md

 bool empty() const;
 ```

-Returns whether the container is empty or not
+Returns whether the container is empty or not.

 #### count